Our Pay What You Can Farm Stand Is Open!

-EarthDance provides beyond-the-basics education to meet the needs of beginning farmers, youth, and agri-curious community members.
+EarthDance provides beyond-the-basics education and hands-on training to meet the needs of budding gardeners, beginning farmers, youth, and “agri-curious” community members.

 Our farm is a place to get rooted . . . and branch out.
 EarthDance grows relationships based on the unifying power of sharing hard work, good food, and appreciation for the land.

-Understanding our food, its sources and how to grow healthy organic food has become increasingly important for us and for our environment.
-Learning by growing food is a great response to these needs.
-Teaching people how to grow organic food empowers citizens to pursue healthier lives.
-Involving children of all ages in farming teaches kids Earth stewardship, healthy habits, satisfaction in the work, collaboration, and self-discipline.
-Inspiring these lasting changes in food systems and communities is what EarthDance is all about!
-We see the need for, and the promise of, EarthDance in the numbers below.
+Understanding our food and its sources has become increasingly important to the health of humans and our environment.
+Growing organic food is a necessary response to protecting our communities and the earth.
+Teaching people how to grow organic produce empowers them to pursue healthier lives.
+Involving children of all ages in farming teaches them earth stewardship, healthy habits, and a curiosity for the natural world.
+Inspiring regenerative changes in the food system is what EarthDance strives to do.
+We see the need for–and the promise of–EarthDance in the numbers below.

 The Rodale Institute's 30-year Farming Systems Trial of organic and conventional production systems shows that organic matches conventional yields and outperforms conventional in years of drought by 31%.

 That's the average age of an American farmer—17 years older than the average American worker.